-As a member of our plan, you have the right to choose a Primary Care Physician (PCP) in the plan's network to provide and help arrange for your covered services (Chapter 3 explains more about this).
-Call Member Services to learn which doctors are accepting new patients (phone numbers are printed on the back cover of this booklet).
+You have the right to choose a Primary Care Physician (PCP) in the plan's network to provide and help arrange for your covered services.
 We do not require you to get referrals from your PCP to see network specialists in your selected Provider System.

-As a plan member, you have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
+You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.

-If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7, Section 9 of this booklet tells what you can do.
-(If we have denied coverage for your medical care and you don't agree with our decision, Chapter 7, Section 4 tells what you can do.)
+If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7 tells what you can do.